Court247/courtneywoods/README.md

 I implemented:

-A reusable FavoritesProvider class to manage in-memory user preferences.
+- A reusable `FavoritesProvider` class to manage in-memory user preferences.

-A tier-list browsing system with character cards and detail modals.
+- A tier-list browsing system with character cards and detail modals.

-Firestore integration with environment variable–based credentials for secure reads.
+- Firestore integration with environment variable–based credentials for secure reads.

-Error handling, responsive layouts, and incremental UI updates using ChangeNotifier.
+- Error handling, responsive layouts, and incremental UI updates using ChangeNotifier.

 Through this project, I learned how to structure production-style Flutter apps, manage multiple environments, and prototype fast with Firebase integrations.

 ***🧭 Challenges & Takeaways***

-Managing Firestore security rules without exposing data publicly.
+- Managing Firestore security rules without exposing data publicly.

-Handling async state updates in complex widget trees.
+- Handling async state updates in complex widget trees.

-Creating a maintainable UI pattern that could scale if persisted data was added later.
+- Creating a maintainable UI pattern that could scale if persisted data was added later.

+- Implemented a system to streamline database updates by automating JSON data integration, reducing manual input when adding new characters.

-“TopTier taught me how to write clean, modular Flutter code — and how to think about scalability even in small, experimental apps.”
+TopTier taught me how to write and the importance of clean, modular Flutter code, and how to think about scalability even in small, experimental apps.

 ***📱 Visual Preview***